Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 Supplements that may reduce the risk of stroke: (Use the links for more details such as dose.)

-Getting a certain amount of vitamin D per day from food and/or supplements may reduce the risk of ischemic and hemorrhagic stroke in men, but this benefit has not been shown in women.
+Getting a moderate amount of vitamin D per day from food and/or supplements may reduce the risk of ischemic and hemorrhagic stroke in men, but this benefit has not been shown in women.
+Among people with sufficient levels of vitamin D, taking high doses of vitamin D has not been shown to reduce the risk of stroke.

 Folic acid (vitamin B-9) supplementation may decrease the risk of stroke in people who have very low or deficient levels of folic acid.
 However, be aware that there are risks associated with getting too much folate, and current supplement labels may mislead you to consume more folate than you need or is safe for you.
 It's also important to note that consuming high doses of other B vitamins from supplements, such as B-6 and B-12, may increase the risk of stroke, as well as heart attack and death, in people with diabetes who also have advanced kidney disease.